mathewgomas-alfred/mathewgomas.io/tutorials/seexpr.rst

    .. image:: /images/seexpr/SeExpr_editor.png

-The SeExpr generator dialog is divided in two tabs.
+The SeExpr generator dialog is divided into two tabs.
 For now, we'll stay on :guilabel:`Options`.

 .. note::